-The following gives a more detailed account of the company history in Hamburg than the shorter summary given at the “History” page at this website.
+The following gives a more detailed account of the company history in Hamburg than the shorter summary given at the Generations at Your Service page at this website.

 Jacob Hinrich Hudtwalcker arrived in Hamburg from Altona on January 14, 1724, shortly after the death of his mother.
 In January 1727 he was able to find some kind of firm employment.
 According to his son, the Senator Johann Michael Hudtwalcker:

 In his 17th year, my father was installed with the merchant Meinert von Winthem, who lived in Reichenstrasse, and traded with Herring, Cod Liver Oil and Fish Products.
 The question of monetary security for his employment became necessary, and both his guardians, people of great fortunes but of no family relations to him, supported him.
 He often told me with tears of gratitude, that they made their decisions based on his honest face only.
 With a tap on the shoulder they told him: “Boy, do not disappoint us” and they signed.